e-paj/Machine-Learning-Projects-in-R/CASE 4: Titanic/README.md

 # 🚢 Titanic Survival 🚢

-**💡 Objective**: To create a model that would predict if a passenger would have survive on the Titanic or not.
+**💡 Objective**: To gain insights about the data regarding the proportion of passengers that survived aboard Titanic based on their age, class, and sex.

 **📅 Date**: January 04 -